tim2000s/Boost-master-v3/README.md

 If none of the conditions are met, standard SMB logic is used to size SMBs, with the insulin required PCT entered in preferences.

-Once you are outside the Boost hours, max minutes of basal to limit SMB to for UAM is enabled.
+Once you are outside the Boost hours, "max minutes of basal to limit SMB to for UAM" is enabled.

 Settings that have been added to the BOOST settings are:

 Note that the default settings are designed to disable most of the functions, and you will need to adjust them.

+Boost insulin required percent - defaults to 50% can be increased, but increasing increases hypo risk.
 Boost Scale Value - defaults to 1.0.
 Only increase multiplier once you have trialled.
 Boost Bolus Cap - defaults to 0.1
 UAM Boost max IOB - defaults to 0.1